Church Hospitality Ministry: How to Welcome & Engage Visitors

 Training, education and collaboration are three key elements of this entire process.
 When you have willing volunteers who care about others and want to help create a welcoming setting within your church, the stage is set for success.

-By training your hospitality team volunteers on working with the diverse visitors who walk through your doors and ensuring those volunteers are informed and educated about how to welcome and assist those they encounter, you help create an environment people will want to be a part of.
+By training your hospitality team volunteers to work with the diverse visitors who walk through your doors and ensuring those volunteers are informed and educated about how to welcome and assist those they encounter, you help create an environment people will want to be a part of.
 Collaborate with stakeholders in this process, communicate standards and expectations to them and keep the channels open for feedback to continually refine and improve your hospitality team’s (or hospitality committee’s) efforts.

 Flexibility in Programming